-Threat scenarios can pose imminent danger to the physical and psychological wellbeing of employees and buildings occupants.
+Threat scenarios can pose imminent danger to the physical and psychological wellbeing of employees and building occupants.
 Knowing how to quickly respond and act during such incidents is essential to protecting lives and preventing injury.
-These types of threat scenarios can include; hostage situations, active/live shooter incidents, and threats that require a building lockdown.
-Our Training equips people with the skills required to quickly assess the type and severity of a threat, and to respond appropriately.
+These types of threat scenarios can include hostage situations, active/live shooter incidents, and threats that require a building lockdown.
+Our Threat Preparedness training equips people with the skills required to quickly assess the type and severity of a threat, and to respond appropriately.

 Being held hostage is probably one of the most terrifying experiences a person can be faced with.
 Many people incorrectly believe that it could never happen at their workplace.
 But could it?

 Hostage taking can happen either as an intentionally planned incident, such as an act of terrorism, or it can develop unintentionally through incidents such as a failed armed robbery.